-The following table sets forth selected financial and other data on (i) a historical combined basis for our predecessor and (ii) a pro forma basis for our company giving effect to (a) the formation transactions, (b) this offering and the concurrent iStar placement and the use of the net proceeds therefrom described under "Use of Proceeds," (c) certain other transactions described in the unaudited pro forma financial information beginning on page F-28, (d) entry into our management agreement with our manager and (e) the reimbursement by iStar of certain of our expenses in an amount not to exceed \$25 million.
+The following table sets forth selected financial and other data on (i) a historical combined basis for our predecessor and (ii) a pro forma basis for our company giving effect to (a) the formation transactions, (b) this offering and the concurrent iStar placement and the use of the net proceeds therefrom as described under "Use of Proceeds," (c) certain other transactions described in the unaudited pro forma financial statements beginning on page F-28, (d) entry into our management agreement with our manager and (e) the reimbursement by iStar of certain of our expenses in an amount not to exceed \$25 million.

-The selected historical combined balance sheet information as of December 31, 2015 and 2014 of our predecessor and selected historical combined statements of operations information for the years ended December 31, 2015 and 2014 of our predecessor have been derived from the audited historical combined financial statements of our predecessor included elsewhere in this prospectus.
-The selected historical combined balance sheet information as of September 30, 2016 of our predecessor and the selected historical combined statements of operations for the nine months ended September 30, 2016 and 2015 of our predecessor have been derived from the unaudited combined financial statements of our predecessor included elsewhere in this prospectus.
-Our predecessor's results of operations for the nine months ended September 30, 2016 are not necessarily indicative of our results of operations for the year ending December 31, 2016.
+The selected historical combined balance sheet data as of December 31, 2016 and 2015 of our predecessor and selected historical combined operating data for the years ended December 31, 2016 and 2015 of our predecessor have been derived from the audited historical combined financial statements of our predecessor included elsewhere in this prospectus.
+The selected historical combined balance sheet data as of March 31, 2017 of our predecessor and the selected historical combined operating data for the three months ended March 31, 2017 and 2016 of our predecessor have been derived from the unaudited historical combined financial statements of our predecessor included elsewhere in this prospectus.
+Our predecessor's results of operations for the three months ended March 31, 2017 are not necessarily indicative of our results of operations for the year ending December 31, 2017.

 The accompanying historical combined financial data of our predecessor does not represent the financial position, results of operations and cash flows of one legal entity, but rather a combination of entities under common control that have been "carved out" from iStar's historical consolidated financial statements.
 The historical combined financial statements of our predecessor include expense allocations of certain iStar corporate functions, including executive oversight, treasury, finance, human resources, tax planning, internal audit, financial reporting, information technology and investor relations.
 These allocations are not indicative of the actual expense that would have been incurred had our predecessor operated as an independent, publicly-traded, externally-managed company for the periods presented.
 We believe that the assumptions and estimates used in preparation of the underlying combined financial statements of our predecessor are reasonable.
-However, the combined financial statements herein do not necessarily reflect what our predecessor's financial position, results of operations or cash flows would have been if it had been a standalone company during the period presented, nor are they necessarily indicative of our future financial position, results of operations or cash flows.
+However, the combined financial statements herein do not necessarily reflect what our predecessor's financial position, results of operations or cash flows would have been if it had been a standalone company during the periods presented, nor are they necessarily indicative of our future financial position, results of operations or cash flows.

-The unaudited selected pro forma financial data as of and for the nine months ended September 30, 2016 and for the year ended December 31, 2015 assume that completion of (a) the formation transactions, (b) this offering and the concurrent iStar placement and the use of the net proceeds therefrom as described under "Use of Proceeds," (c) certain other transactions described in the unaudited pro forma financial information beginning on page F-28, (d) entry into our management agreement with our manager and (e) the reimbursement by iStar of certain of our expenses in an amount not to exceed \$25 million had occurred on September 30, 2016 for the balance sheet data and on January 1, 2015 for the operating data.
-The unaudited pro forma financial data are not necessarily indicative of what our actual financial position and results of operations would have been as of the date and for the periods indicated, nor does it purport to represent our future financial position or results of operations.
+The unaudited selected pro forma financial data as of and for the three months ended March 31, 2017 and for the year ended December 31, 2016 is presented as if: (i) our capitalization; (ii) the acquisition by the continuing investors; (iii) this offering, the concurrent iStar placement and the use of proceeds therefrom as described under "Use of Proceeds"; (iv) entry into our management agreement with our manager; (v) the initial portfolio financing; (vi) the payment by iStar of certain of our expenses in an amount not to exceed \$25 million; and (vii) other related transactions, each as more fully described in this prospectus, took place concurrently on March 31, 2017 for the balance sheet data and on January 1, 2016 for the operating data.
+The unaudited pro forma financial data are not necessarily indicative of what our actual financial position and results of operations would have been as of the date and for the periods indicated, nor do they purport to represent our future financial position or results of operations.